cartoncloud/actions/deployment-status/README.md

 ## Inputs

 ### slackChannel (optional)
-Slack channel id, channel name, or user id to post message
+Slack channel id, channel name, or user id to post message.
+Prefer channel id to enable message updates on channel.

 ### appName (required)
 Name of the app and matching project field